-The Permittee shall submit the documents described below:
+The permittee shall submit the documents described below:

-- 1. If the Permittee chooses to perform the statistical evaluation as described in Condition IV.F.9., the Permittee shall submit the statistical evaluation not later than one hundred and twenty (120) days after completion of the sampling. - 2.
-The Permittee shall submit sampling analysis results no later than one hundred and twenty (120) days after the sampling has been completed. - 3.
-If additional point of compliance, effectiveness, or background wells are required by the Department, the Permittee shall submit a verification that the wells have been installed no later than forty-five (45) days after approval of the well design described in Condition IV.E.4.
+- 1. If the permittee chooses to perform the statistical evaluation as described in Condition IV.F.9., the permittee shall submit the statistical evaluation not later than sixty (60) days after completion of the sampling. - 2.
+The permittee shall submit annual sampling analysis results no later than sixty (60) days after the sampling has been completed. - 3. permittee